ChickenProp/chickenprop.github.com/drafts/ghc-dev-log.md

 ---
-title: Dev log: implementing new syntax in GHC
+title: "Dev log: implementing new syntax in GHC"
 layout: draft
 lw_xpost: true
+tags: [software]
 ---
 In September 2024, I started working on a patch to GHC.